Alkali metal: Physical and chemical

 The stable alkali metals are all silver-coloured metals except for caesium, which has a pale golden tint: it is one of only three metals that are clearly coloured (the other two being copper and gold).
 Additionally, the heavy alkaline earth metals calcium, strontium, and barium, as well as the divalent lanthanides europium and ytterbium, are pale yellow, though the colour is much less prominent than it is for caesium.
 Their lustre tarnishes rapidly in air due to oxidation.
-They all crystallise in the body-centered cubic crystal structure, and have distinctive flame colours because their outer s electron is very easily excited.
-Indeed, these flame test colours are the most common way of identifying them since all their salts with common ions are soluble.

 All the alkali metals are highly reactive and are never found in elemental forms in nature.
 Because of this, they are usually stored in mineral oil or kerosene (paraffin oil).
-They react aggressively with the halogens to form the alkali metal halides, which are white ionic crystalline compounds that are all soluble in water except lithium fluoride (Li F).
+They react aggressively with the halogens to form the alkali metal halides, which are white ionic crystalline compounds that are all soluble in water except lithium fluoride (LiF).
 The alkali metals also react with water to form strongly alkaline hydroxides and thus should be handled with great care.
 The heavier alkali metals react more vigorously than the lighter ones; for example, when dropped into water, caesium produces a larger explosion than potassium if the same number of moles of each metal is used.
 The alkali metals have the lowest first ionisation energies in their respective periods of the periodic table because of their low effective nuclear charge and the ability to attain a noble gas configuration by losing just one electron.
 Not only do the alkali metals react with water, but also with proton donors like alcohols and phenols, gaseous ammonia, and alkynes, the last demonstrating the phenomenal degree of their reactivity.
 Their great power as reducing agents makes them very useful in liberating other metals from their oxides or halides.